JRHemmen/software-eng-course/gettingstarted.md

   - Open the VSCode command pallette `(Ctrl+Shift+P)` and use command `Git: Clone`
   - Use the URL of your forked repository
   - Choose a location on your local machine
-  - Provide your Github username and Token (not your password) when prompted
+  - Provide your Github username and Token (**not password**) when prompted
 - Attempt to run the code

 ## Running an Existing Go Project

 To avoid any issues with the Go module system, it is recommended to open the specific demo folder (`$reporoot/demos/godemo`) in VSCode before running the following commands.
+This is due to the fact that the Go module system requires the `go.mod` file to be in the root of the project (Not nested inside a demos folder).

 ```bash
 # to compile